ERS-HCL/weather-report/README.md

 <p align="center"><img src="\demo-img\weather-report-1.png"></p>

+### Note :
+when user pass the city name as input user get weather info of that respective city using Http request ,but in stackbliz http module doesnt work , for demo purpose i have taken some static data to view the component through below link.

+To preview demo of to Weather report project,[click here](https://stackblitz.com/edit/angular-twn1j8-3luvqp?embed=1&file=src/app/app.component.html&hideNavigation=1&view=preview)

 ## Using the complete angular project
 Download the weather report and install the required packages and run the application